Sushmitagupta1/Revly-an-social-media-review-and-reputation-managament-app/README.md

 ## License

-This project is proprietary software built for Upper Crust restaurant chain.
+This project is proprietary software built by sushmita gupta
 ---

 ## Author